 - i.
 To understand the rise of Indian Party system and its evolution - ii.
 To explain changes in party system - iii.
 To introduce and analyse distinguishing features of various parties - iv.
-To understand the scope of regional and national politics model.
-Indian party system has gradually evolved after independence with the growth of political consciousness.
+To understand the scope of regional and national politics

 A party plays key role in inter-relationship of society and state.
 Party politics directs political change and its course.